CBothwell/expectra/README.md

 #### Automate interactive programs with OCaml

-This is a small expect like library intended to be used primarily for interacting with the lindoe lish shell.
-That does not preclude it from working with other such interactive progams.
+This is a small expect like library intended to be used primarily for interacting with Linode's Lish shell.
+That does not preclude it from working with other such interactive programs.

-The library is designed mostly to be fun to use, it relies on the Lwt cooperative thread frame work to handle interacting with the terminal.
+The library is designed mostly to be fun to use, it relies on the Lwt cooperative thread frame work to handle interacting with an interactive program.

 ```ocaml
 let result = let open Lwt in